aziis98/kauffman-polynomial/README.md

     type
 -   **Test suite**: Many tests covering various knot/link cases even some not in KnotInfo
--   **Cross-validation**: Multiple polynomial implementations tested against each other
+-   **(WIP) Cross-validation**: Multiple polynomial implementations tested against each other (both the HOMFLY and the Kauffman polynomials specialize to the Jones polynomial for the same knot/link)

 ## Mathematical Background